-Modern software engineering regards software development as an evolutionary process [12, 4].
+Modern software engineering regards software development as an evolutionary process [Wir95, BP81].
 One view of this process is that, starting from abstract, high-level requirement specifications, a series of refinement or implementation steps is applied to successive levels of specification, eventually yielding a program as the final result of the process.
 In a more formal context, it must be demonstrated for each step that the refined specification or implementation satisfies the properties postulated by the previous (higher level) specification.
 Then the final program will satisfy the initial requirements, provided suitable properties of compositionality of steps hold.

 Past experience has shown that formal verification of software developments requires more effort and higher costs than can be justified in most situations, making traditional post mortem verification rather impractical.
 As an alternative, we may analyze the development process further and identify certain steps that are applied repeatedly as refinement patterns.
 If we succeed in formalizing such patterns and verifying their properties, we may considerably reduce the effort required for the formal verification of the development process.
 In particular, it is desirable to formalize a development pattern as an operator that transforms specifications into new specifications and to prove that the result of applying the operator yields, for example, a refinement of the argument specification.
 Accordingly, the demonstration of correctness for each development step that is an instance of a formalized pattern has been reduced to showing that the operator is applicable.
 In this paper we present an approach towards a framework in which we can formally describe and reason about specifications, programs and development operators and apply the method outlined above.
-Our approach is based on a type theory, the Extended Calculus of Constructions (ECC) [21, 22], as the unifying logical foundation.
-Building on ECC, we define a specification language, QED; roughly, it introduces syntactic constructs that are closer to the style of algebraic specifications and more readable than the language of the "raw" logic, while its semantics is grounded in the type theory.
-In essence, a specification represents a type, and a member of that type is a realization of that specification.
+Our approach is based on a type theory, the Extended Calculus of Constructions (ECC) [Luo90, Luo91a], as the unifying logical foundation.
+Building on ECC, we define a specification language, TYPELAB; roughly, it introduces syntactic constructs that are closer to the style of algebraic specifications and more readable than the language of the "raw" logic, while its semantics is grounded in the type theory.
+In essence, a specification.
 Obviously, such a notion of types as specifications requires types to convey semantic information; as a consequence, demonstrating that an object has a particular type, i.e. type checking, may involve verifying that it satisfies the semantic properties of the type - which, in general, requires theorem proving.